Marin Držić: Life

-Born into a large and well to do family (with 6 sisters and 5 brothers) in Dubrovnik, Držić was trained and ordained as a priest — a calling very unsuitable for his rebel temperament.
+Držić was born into a large and affluent family.
+He had six sisters and five brothers.

+He was trained and ordained as a priest in Dubrovnik.
 Marin's uncle was another famous author Džore Držić.
-Ordained in 1526, Držić was sent in 1538 to Siena in Tuscany to study the Church Canon Law, where his academic results were average.
+After being ordained in 1526, Držić was sent in 1538 to Siena in Tuscany to study the Church Canon Law, where his academic results were average.
 Thanks to his extroverted and warm personality, he is said to have captured the hearts of his fellow students and professors, and was elected to the position of rector of the university.
 Losing interest in his studies, Marin returned to the Dubrovnik Republic in 1543.

-Here he became an acquaintance of Austrian adventurer Christoph Rogendorf, then at odds with Vienna court.
+There, he became an acquaintance of Austrian adventurer Christoph Rogendorf, who was at odds with the court of Vienna.
 After a brief sojourn in Vienna, Držić came back to his native city.
-Other vagabond exploits followed: a connection with a group of Dubrovnik outlaws, a journey to Constantinople and a brief trip to Venice.
+He pursuited various exploits, including forming relationships with a group of Dubrovnik outlaws, journeying to Constantinople and visiting Venice.
 After a career as an interpreter, scrivener and church musician, he even became a conspirator.
 Convinced that Dubrovnik was governed by a small circle of elitist aristocracy bent to tyranny, he tried to persuade in five letters (four of which survive) the powerful Medici family in Florence to help him overthrow the government in his home town; they did not respond.

-Marin died suddenly in Venice on 2 May 1567.
+He died suddenly in Venice on 2 May 1567.
 He was buried in the Church of St. John and Paul.

 Works

 Držić's works cover many fields: lyric poetry, pastorals, political letters and pamphlets, and comedies.
 While his pastorals (Tirena, Venera i Adon and Plakir) are still highly regarded as masterful examples of the genre, the pastoral has, as artistic form, virtually vanished from the scene.

-However, his comedies are among the best in European Renaissance literature.
-As with other great comedy writers like Lope de Vega, Ben Jonson or Molière, Držić's comedies are full of exuberant life and vitality, celebrating love, liberty and sincerity and mocking avarice, egoism and petty tyrants — both in the family and in the state.
+His comedies are among the best in European Renaissance literature.
+As with other great comedy writers like Lope de Vega, Ben Jonson or Molière, Držić's comedies are full of exuberant life and vitality, celebrating love, liberty and sincerity and mocking avarice, egoism and petty tyrants; both in the family and in the state.
 His best-known comedies include: